Accommodation and wedding venues in County Cavan

 Bridge on the grounds of Ballymascanlon.
 Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com

-3. Darver Castle, County Louth
+4. Darver Castle, County Louth – luxury weddings, events and accommodation

 Darver Castle by Barry McGee 2016 courtesy of Flickr constant commons.